City Guide to Berlin, Germany | Must See Attractions, City Cards & Public Transportation

 Our stay was by no means free, but we can’t sneeze at saving $250.00.
-We weighed out the hotel stay with an Airbnb or Hostel stay, taking into consideration the amenities of privacy and comforts of a hotel stay.
+We weighed out the hotel stay with an Airbnb or stay at a hostel, taking into consideration the amenities of privacy and comforts of a hotel stay.
 With everything taken into account, we think we made off pretty well!

-We landed in Berlin and knew that the best option for us was going to be to buy a single fare ticket to get to the hotel.
+We saved time when we landed in Berlin and by knowing that the best option for us was going to be to buy a single fare ticket to get to the hotel.
 Once we started sightseeing, our Berlin Welcome Card would include unlimited public transportation.
-We purchased our tickets and made our way to the hotel on bus, with a transfer to the U-Bahn.

 Berlin Public Transportation Basics

 Buses – Buses cover the area that other public transportation doesn’t.

 Bus lines 100 to 399 connect the suburbs with central city, S-Bahn stations and U-Bahn Stations.